neilbrown/edlib/README.md

 calculator in floating pane
 ---------------------------

-I very often use 'bc' for hex/decimal conversion etc.  But it is a little clumsy.
+I very often use “bc” for hex/decimal conversion etc.  But it is a little clumsy.
 I want an easy calculator on my desktop with base conversion.
 I'd like to use edlib.
 I imagine a small pop-up appearing which automatically converts whatever I type.